Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 \subsection{Other potential emerging applications}

-Additional potential applications of precisely engineered device Hamiltonians and lengths include quantum walks~\cite{PhysRevLett.100.170506,peruzzo2010quantum,grafe2016integrated}, simulating non-Markovian giant atom decay~\cite{longhi2020photonic} and higher-dimensional systems~\cite{maczewsky_synthesizing_2020}, emulating and harnessing non-Abelian braiding ~\cite{iadecola2016non,zhang2022non}, generating W states~\cite{PhysRevA.87.013842,grafe2014chip}, and achieving perfect state transfer~\cite{chapman2016experimental}.
+Additional potential applications of precisely engineered device Hamiltonians and lengths include quantum walks~\supercite{PhysRevLett.100.170506,peruzzo2010quantum,grafe2016integrated}, simulating non-Markovian giant atom decay~\supercite{longhi2020photonic} and higher-dimensional systems~\supercite{maczewsky_synthesizing_2020}, emulating and harnessing non-Abelian braiding ~\supercite{iadecola2016non,zhang2022non}, generating W states~\supercite{PhysRevA.87.013842,grafe2014chip}, and achieving perfect state transfer~\supercite{chapman2016experimental}.
 The reconfigurability of PWAs offers a unified platform for realizing these applications with enhanced precision, scalability, and adaptability.
-Time-dependent Hamiltonians could potentially be realized by cascading PWAs, with each section implementing a different Hamiltonian~\cite{rechtsman_2013,mukherjee2020observation,doi:10.1126/science.aaz8727}.
-Moreover, the incorporation of gain and loss in PWAs can be achieved by applying various control mechanisms to waveguide tuners, including the creation of defect waveguides~\cite{trompeter2003tailoring,jorg2017dynamic}.
-This setting enables the realization and control of non-Hermitian dynamics~\cite{PhysRevLett.100.103904}, unlocking phenomena such as parity-time symmetry~\cite{ruter2010observation} and topological phase transitions~\cite{zeuner2015observation}, as well as applications like the generation of topologically protected bound states~\cite{weimann2017topologically}.
+Time-dependent Hamiltonians could potentially be realized by cascading PWAs, with each section implementing a different Hamiltonian~\supercite{rechtsman_2013,mukherjee2020observation,doi:10.1126/science.aaz8727}.
+Moreover, the incorporation of gain and loss in PWAs can be achieved by applying various control mechanisms to waveguide tuners, including the creation of defect waveguides~\supercite{trompeter2003tailoring,jorg2017dynamic}.
+This setting enables the realization and control of non-Hermitian dynamics~\supercite{PhysRevLett.100.103904}, unlocking phenomena such as parity-time symmetry~\supercite{ruter2010observation} and topological phase transitions~\supercite{zeuner2015observation}, as well as applications like the generation of topologically protected bound states~\supercite{weimann2017topologically}.